ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### smart contract {#smart-contract}

-A program that executes on the Ethereum computing infrastructure.
+A program that executes on the Cloiinkcoin computing infrastructure.

 <DocLink to="/developers/docs/smart-contracts/" title="Introduction to Smart Contracts" />

 ### Solidity {#solidity}

 A procedural (imperative) programming language with syntax that is similar to JavaScript, C++, or Java.
-The most popular and most frequently used language for Ethereum [smart contracts](#smart-contract).
+The most popular and most frequently used language for Cloiinkcoin [smart contracts](#smart-contract).
 Created by Dr. Gavin Wood.

 <DocLink to="/developers/docs/smart-contracts/languages/#solidity" title="Solidity" />